YvesBell42/RPi-MC-Server/README.md

-# RPi-MC-Automation
+# RPi-MC-Server-Optimisation-and-Automation

 This project includes the setup and scripts for a fully automated Minecraft server running on a Raspberry Pi 4b (8GB Model).

 Hardware:
 - Overclocking